morismoysis1414/XYZ-Corp/README.md

 ## Additional instructions
 The models include certain parameters that can be changed for different reasons.
 These are all explained in the comments of the models' code.

-## Where to find the database and problem
+## Where to find the database and problem.
 https://www.kaggle.com/datasets/sonujha090/xyzcorp-lendingdata